|

 You need life insurance if you have minor children, provide financially for others, or have debt that would become a burden on loved ones.

-You can get an affordable policy from your employer if that’s a benefit they offer.
-Private policies are more expensive, but they can follow you from job to job.
+The best part is that you can often get an affordable policy through your employer if they offer that benefit.
+Private policies tend to be pricier, but one big advantage is that they can go with you from job to job.

 how much life insurance do you need?

-A super simple way to calculate your insurance needs is to multiply your annual income by 10.
-While it’s not the most accurate measure of your need, it’s quick & easy.
+A simple way to calculate your needs is to multiply your annual income by 10.
+While this isn’t the most precise, it’s quick and easy.

-If you have the bandwidth, you can find a more accurate number to fit your situation better, like the DIME method.
-Just add up (non-mortgage) Debt + Income (multiplied by years until your youngest child graduates high school) + Mortgage balance + Education costs for your kids.
+For a more accurate estimate, consider the DIME method: add up non-mortgage debt, income (multiplied by years until your youngest child graduates high school), mortgage balance, and education costs for your kids.

 5. Invest in retirement

-The simplest way to start saving for retirement is to enroll in your employer’s plan if that’s an option.
+The simplest way to start saving for retirement is to enroll in your employer’s plan, if available.
 If you leave the job, you can roll that account over to a personal account, unlike employer-provided life insurance.

 If you don’t have access to an employer-sponsored retirement account, there are still options for you, like an IRA.
 Retirement accounts have tax advantages too, but the type of account matters much less than starting to invest now.